-Throughout your time at the INI, you are responsible for following the appropriate course sequence in order to successfully progress through your degree program and complete all requirements to graduate.
+Throughout your time at the INI, you are responsible for following the appropriate course sequence and study option requirements in order to successfully progress through your degree program and complete all requirements to graduate.

 Ensure that you are taking the necessary prerequisites and courses to complete all requirements on time by reviewing all curriculum and degree requirements, which can be found in Ch.
-V, Degree Requirements.
+V Degree Requirements.